masaharutennis/xARPES/README.md

-# Exubi
+# xARPES

-Private repository for the code Eliashberg eXtraction Using Bayesian Inference.
+Repository for the code xARPES - extraction from angle resolved photoemission spectra.

 ## Installation